Geryes-Doumit/Python-discord-bot/README.md

 `/edt [...]`:
 Captures and sends a screenshot of our schedule for the week.

-`/profedt [name]`:
+`/profedt [name] (days)`:
-Sends the schedule of the corresponding teacher.
+Sends the schedule of the corresponding teacher, 'days' is set to 7 by default.
 <table align="center">
   <tr>
     <td width="50%" align="center">